Tanzania-AI-Community/twiga/README.md

   <img src="https://github.com/user-attachments/assets/cd5bd256-9b48-487e-aa7b-d0efabf33e94" alt="Question generation" width="300"/>
 </p>

-## 🤝 Contributing
+## 🤝 Get involved

 We encourage you to contribute to Twiga!
+There is plenty of documentation describing the current [architecture](https://github.com/jurmy24/twiga/blob/main/docs/ARCHITECTURE.md) of Twiga, how to [contribute](https://github.com/jurmy24/twiga/blob/main/docs/CONTRIBUTING.md), and our [roadmap](https://github.com/jurmy24/twiga/blob/main/docs/en/ROADMAP.md) for the project in detail in the `docs/` folder.

-Please check out the [Contributors Manual](https://github.com/jurmy24/twiga/blob/main/CONTRIBUTING.md) for guidelines about how to get started.
-You can join our [Discord](https://discord.gg/bCe2HfZY2C) to discuss directly with the community and stay up to date on what's happening.
-This is also where you can ask for help regarding contributions.
+For further support you can join our [Discord](https://discord.gg/bCe2HfZY2C) to discuss directly with the community and stay up to date on what's happening, or you can contact us more formally using GitHub [Discussions](https://github.com/jurmy24/twiga/discussions).

-Thank you to all the people that have contributed to Twiga!
+Thank you to all the people that have contributed to Twiga so far!

 <!-- ALL-CONTRIBUTORS-LIST:START - Do not remove or modify this section -->
 <!-- prettier-ignore-start -->